V. S. Naipaul: 1964–1967: A Flag on the Island, Africa, The Mimic Men

 Naipaul had spent an overwrought year in India.
 Back in London, after An Area of Darkness was completed, he felt creatively drained.
 He felt he had used up his Trinidad material.
-Neither India nor the writing of Mr Stone and the Knight's Companion, his only attempt at a novel set in Britain with white British characters, had spurred new ideas for imaginative writing.
+Neither India nor the writing of Mr Stone and the Knights Companion, his only attempt at a novel set in Britain with white British characters, had spurred new ideas for imaginative writing.
 His finances too were low, and Pat went back to teaching to supplement them.
 Naipaul's books had received much critical acclaim, but they were not yet money makers.
 Socially, he was now breaking away from the Caribbean Voices circle, but no doors had opened to mainstream British society.

 That changed when Naipaul was introduced to Antonia Fraser, at the time the wife of conservative politician Hugh Fraser.
 Fraser introduced Naipaul to her social circle of upper-class British politicians, writers, and performing artists.
 In this circle was the wealthy second Baron Glenconner, father of novelist Emma Tennant and owner of estates in Trinidad, who arranged for an unsecured loan of £7,200 for Naipaul.
 Naipaul and Pat bought a three-floor house on Stockwell Park Crescent.

 In late 1964, Naipaul was asked to write an original script for an American movie.
 He spent the next few months in Trinidad writing the story, a novella named, "A Flag on the Island," later published in the collection, A Flag on the Island.
 The finished version was not to the director's liking and the movie was never made.
 The story is set in the present time—1964—in a Caribbean island, which is not named.
 The main character is an American named "Frankie" who affects the mannerisms of Frank Sinatra.
 Frankie has links to the island from having served there during World War II.
 He revisits reluctantly when his ship anchors there during a hurricane.
 Naipaul wilfully makes the pace of the book feverish, the narrative haphazard, the characters loud, the protagonist fickle or deceptive, and the dialogue confusing.
 Balancing the present time is Frankie's less disordered, though comfortless, memory of 20 years before.
 Then he had become a part of a community on the island.
 He had tried to help his poor friends by giving away the ample US Army supplies he had.
 Not everyone was happy about receiving help and not everyone benefited.
 Frankie was left chastened about finding tidy solutions to the island's social problems.
-This theme, indirectly developed in the story, is one to which Naipaul would return again.
+This theme, indirectly developed in the story, is one to which Naipaul would return.